apache/nuttx/configs/pic32mx7mmb/README.txt

     NOTE: The SD card should *not* be mounted under NSH *and* exported by the mass storage device!!!
 That can result in corruption of the SD card format.
-This is the sequence of commands that you should used to work the the SD card safely:
+This is the sequence of commands that you should use to work with the SD card safely:

       mount -t vfat /dev/mmcsd0 /mnt/sdcard : Mount the SD card initially ...